 What is website personalization?

 Website personalization is the process of creating a customer journey that responds to the unique needs and interests of each and every visitor as an individual.
-It’s about understanding that no two website visitors are alike, and creating messages that target users based on what makes them different.
+It’s about understanding that no two website visitors are alike, and using web design software to create messages that target users based on what makes them different.

 Some examples of website personalization are: